 Talk with an Experienced Virginia Beach Personal Injury Lawyer

-If you’ve been seriously injured in any kind of accident that was another person’s fault, Virginia Beach personal injury attorney Jeffrey Brooke is here to help.
+If you’ve been seriously injured in any kind of accident that was another person’s fault, Virginia Beach car crash lawyer Jeffrey Brooke is here to help.
 At The Jeff Brooke Team, we always have your and your family’s best interests at heart and aggressively pursue your case to get the full compensation you deserve.
 Contact us by phone at (757) 347-8524 or by using our online contact form.

 Jeff Brooke is a personal injury attorney devoted to helping individuals who have suffered serious and catastrophic injuries or lost a loved one as a result of someone else’s negligent and careless actions.
 The Jeff Brooke Team serves all of southeastern Virginia.
 The firm helps clients in the Greater Tidewater and Greater Hampton Roads areas, including in Virginia Beach, Norfolk, Portsmouth, Chesapeake, and Chesterfield.
 The Jeff Brooke Team also handles cases in northeastern North Carolina, including the Outer Banks